vtunka/kojak/README.md

 Installation Instructions
 ------------------------

-1. Check and modify the env_vars.sh, vm_create.sh and kojak_ks.cfg to suit your particular environment.
+1. Check and modify install.sh and kojak_ks.cfg to suit your particular environment.
 2. Execute install.sh to create the Kojak virtual appliance.
 The script requires root privileges to run.
 3. Login and execute the post_install.sh script under /root to complete the configuration.